 You might think: “That’s nice, but why do I need one?”The best clearinghouses today offer high value features that provide a whole new level of revenue cycle management intelligence that makes their services extremely compelling from a financial perspective and also highly desirable from an office-staff efficiency point of view.
 The average error rate for paper claims is 28%.
 But using the right clearinghouse can reduce that to 2-3%.

 - Eligibility Verification – Determine patient portion before appointment

 - Electronic Remittance Advice (ERA) – Automatically updates Payments & Adjustments

 - Claim Status Reports – Know the status of a claim at all times

-- Rejection Analysis - Have error codes displayed in plain English
+- Rejection Analysis – Have error codes explained in plain English

 - Online Access – Edit and correct claims day or night online

 - Printed Claims – Have claims automatically dropped to paper when necessary but still be able to track and manage them online.

-- Patient Statement Services - Have your patient statements put on 'autopilot' at less cost than you can mail them out yourself.
+- Patient Statement Services – Have your patient statements put on ‘autopilot’ at a cost less than what you can mail them out yourself.

 - Real-time Support – The best clearing houses offer 1-on-1 personal support and training provided by experienced billers.